bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_10xATAC.rst

 detected on each sample.

 If needed, we can use the same parameters as in :ref:`scFilterStats` to count only high quality reads from our whitelist of barcodes.
-We avoid counting reads in blacklisted regions of the human genome (--blackListFileName).
+We avoid counting reads in blacklisted regions of the human genome.

 .. code:: bash

    for rep in rep1 rep2
    do
       bamfile=cellranger_output_${rep}_atac_possorted_bam.bam
-      barcodes=sincei_output/atac/atac_barcodes_${rep}.txt # from sincei or cellranger output peaks_bed=atacPeaks_replicateMerged.bed
+      barcodes=sincei_output/atac/atac_barcodes_filtered_${rep}.txt # from sincei or cellranger output peaks_bed=atacPeaks_replicateMerged.bed

       scCountReads features -p 8 \